 Interest, net.
-We recorded net interest expense of \$29 thousand for the second quarter of 2021 compared to net interest expense of \$25 thousand for the second quarter of 2020.
-The increase in net interest expense was primarily due to lower interest income earned on our cash balances during the second quarter of 2021 compared to the second quarter of 2020.
-We expect interest expense to increase for the full year 2021 compared to the full year 2020 due to the full year impact of unused borrowing fees incurred from the Siena Credit Facility and lower interest income due to the collection of the note receivable in the first quarter of 2021.
+We recorded net interest expense of \$29 thousand for the third quarter of 2021 compared to net interest expense of \$19 thousand for the third quarter of 2020.
+The increase in net interest expense was primarily due to lower interest income earned from the note receivable to a third-party software developer that was collected in March 2021.
+We expect interest expense to increase for the full year 2021 compared to the full year 2020 due to the full year impact of unused borrowing fees incurred from the Siena Credit Facility that was entered into on March 13, 2020 and lower interest income due to the collection of the note receivable during the first quarter of 2021.

 Other, net.
-We recorded other expense of \$17 thousand for the second quarter of 2021 compared to other expense of \$11 thousand for the second quarter of 2020, primarily due to foreign exchange losses recorded by our U.K. subsidiary.
+We recorded other expense of \$69 thousand for the third quarter of 2021 compared to other income of \$116 thousand for the third quarter of 2020, primarily due to foreign exchange losses recorded by our U.K. subsidiary in the third quarter of 2021 compared to foreign exchange gains recorded in the third quarter of 2020.
 Going forward, we may continue to experience more foreign exchange gains or losses depending on the level of sales to European customers through our U.K. subsidiary and the fluctuation in exchange rates of the Euro and Pound Sterling against the U.S. Dollar, which may be impacted by volatility in global economic conditions due to the COVID-19 pandemic.